-Risk Factors.
-As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks including currency f uctuations, political l or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Investing in a single region involves greater risk and potential reward than investing in a more diversified fund.
-Fixed-income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
-Dividendpaying investments may not experience the same price appreciation as non-dividend paying instruments.
+Fixedincome securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rates rise.
+Dividend-paying investments may not experience the same price appreciation as nondividend paying instruments.
 Dividend-paying companies may choose to not pay a dividend or the dividend may be less than expected.
 The performance of the Fund will depend on the success of the allocations among the chosen underlying funds.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.

 IVY INVESTMENTS? refers to the financial services offered by Ivy Distributors, Inc., a FINRA member broker dealer and the distributor of IVY FUNDS® mutual funds, and those financial services offered by its affiliates.